 As a certified mediator and educator, I feel privileged to help people take risks, navigate transitions and create change in their lives.

 During the pandemic, I shifted the focus of my work to helping my community address the affordable housing crisis.
 I currently volunteer with Habitat for Humanity and the Housing Solutions Network.
-I believe that the housing trust / community land trust model offers great promise in creating permanently affordable housing for folks working in our local economy.
-I am grateful that both the Olympic Housing Trust and Habitat for Humanity are working on expanding access to housing in our community using the trust model.
+I believe that the housing trust / community land trust (CLT) model offers great promise in creating permanently affordable housing for people working in our local economy.
+I am grateful that both the Olympic Housing Trust and Habitat for Humanity are working on building homes in our community using the housing trust model.

-I partner with Sound Options Group to provide special education mediation to families and school districts across Washington State.
 I have mediated over 125 cases since 2012 and have over 400 hours of training in community, family, elder, and social justice mediation.
 I am a certified mediator through the Washington Mediation Association (WMA).
+Visit my mediation page to learn more about the types of cases I have mediated and settings in which I have worked.

 As a K-8 educator, I taught for 12 years in public and private schools.
 Most of my teaching was in grades 3-6 at Salmon Bay K-8, an alternative Seattle Public School, where I led inclusive, multi-age classrooms.